na-na-hi/renget/archive/tmd2many_characters_chaz.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Rawst Berry | Soothes the user.
 Heals Burn.
 2. Oran Berry | Heals the user for 10HP.
-3. Bread | Food item.
+3. Dense Rock | Does 2 true damage to a target, is lobbed.
-4. TM124 Fling | Teaches move Fling.
+4.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.
     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant inventory slot.
+1. Bread | Food item.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**